hamedmukhtar-dev/alfa-by-daral-travel/README.md

-# ALFA — Unified AI Travel & Services Platform
+# ALFA by Daral Travel — Pilot Live

+ALFA is a live marketplace platform for travel and local services, operating in Pilot Mode.

+## Status
+🟢 Live (Pilot)

+## Key Notes
+- No direct booking
+- No online payments
+- Execution via independent agents and service providers
+- AI features are assistive only (OpenAI compliant)

+## Ownership
-By Dar Al Khartoum Travel & Tourism Co.
-Ltd (Since 1995)
+© Dar Alkhartoum Travel & Tourism Co.
+Ltd

----

-## 📌 Overview
-ALFA هو نظام خدمات شامل يدمج:

-- السفر: NDC / GDS / LCC
-- الخدمات: طلبات الجمهور Service Requests
-- المحفظة الرقمية Wallet
-- شركات الاتصالات
-- E-Box للشحن الداخلي والدولي
-- الذكاء الاصطناعي OpenAI

----

-## 🏗️ Architecture (Monorepo)